Sprouts (game): Brussels Sprouts

 A variant of the game, named Brussels Sprouts after the cruciferous vegetable, starts with a number of crosses, i.e. spots with four free ends.
 Each move involves joining two free ends with a curve, again not crossing any existing line, and then putting a short stroke across the line to create two new free ends.
 This game is finite, and the total number of moves (and thus the game's winner) is predetermined by the initial number of crosses: the players cannot affect the result by their play.
+Thus, this variant may be termed, after Conway's categorisation of mathematics itself, a "one player game".

 Each move removes two free ends and introduces two more.
-With n initial crosses, the number of moves will be 5n − 2, so a game starting with an odd number of crosses will be a first player win, while a game starting with an even number will be a second player win regardless of the moves.
+Nonetheless, the game is bound to end as some free ends become isolated.
+With n initial crosses, the number of moves will, remarkably, always be 5n−2.
+Consequently, a game starting with an odd number of crosses will be a first player win, while a game starting with an even number will be a second player win regardless of the moves.

-To prove this (assuming that the game ends), let m denote the number of moves and v, e, f denote the number of vertices, edges, and faces of the planar graph obtained at the end of the game, respectively.
-We have:
+To prove this, first, we argue the game must end.
+Then, we will calculate precisely how many moves it needs to end.
+The game outcome is then implied, as already described.